FYT3RP4TIL/TranscriptIQ-RAG/README.md

 This project implements a Retrieval-Augmented Generation (RAG) system using OpenRouter for model access, Pinecone for vector storage, and OpenAI for embeddings.
 The project is set up in Google Colab for easy access and execution.

+## What is RAG?

+RAG stands for **Retrieval-Augmented Generation**.
+It is a framework that combines the strengths of both information retrieval and text generation techniques, particularly in the context of natural language processing (NLP) and machine learning.

+## How Does RAG Work?

+1. **Retrieval Step**: RAG starts by retrieving relevant documents or information from a large dataset or knowledge base.
+This is typically done using a retriever model (e.g., dense passage retrieval or traditional search techniques) that identifies the most relevant pieces of information based on a given query.

+2. **Generation Step**: Once the relevant information is retrieved, a generative model (such as a transformer-based language model) takes this information as input and generates a coherent and contextually relevant response.
+The generation model uses the retrieved information to augment its ability to produce accurate and context-aware answers.

+## Why Use RAG?

+- **Improved Accuracy**: By combining retrieval with generation, RAG can produce more accurate and factually grounded responses compared to using a generative model alone.
+- **Scalability**: RAG systems can scale to large corpora, enabling them to use vast amounts of knowledge stored in databases, wikis, or other structured/unstructured data sources.
+- **Flexibility**: RAG can be used for a variety of tasks, including question answering, summarization, and more, making it a versatile tool in the NLP toolkit.

+## Applications of RAG

+- **Open-Domain Question Answering**: RAG is commonly used to answer questions where the answers are not contained in a predefined dataset but need to be retrieved from a broader knowledge base.
+- **Customer Support Chatbots**: RAG models can help in generating responses to customer queries by retrieving relevant information from a company's internal documentation.
+- **Content Generation**: RAG can assist in generating content that requires specific facts or references, such as writing reports or articles with up-to-date information.

 ## Table of Contents
 1. Prerequisites
 2. Setting Up API Keys